digitalwerk-gmbh/spdx2aosd/README.md

 Step 2:

-In the next step the following command to create a new .env file from the existing .env.example file in the repo.
+In the next step run the following command to create a new .env file from the existing .env.example file in the repo.

 ```sh